kryptokrauts/universe-one-hackathon/aepp-itemregistry/README.md

-# Frontend
+# ItemRegistry Aepp Vue.JS Frontend

-The frontend should provide following functionalities:
+## Functionalities

 - **SmartContract**
     - deployment of a new registry contract